TGTLabs/manifesto/README.md

 *  Collaborate with the/your business and its goals.
 *  Collaborate with your chosen platform, tools, and techniques.

 Express your assumptions and encourage the rest of the team to do the same.
-Assumptions aren't inherently bad, with assumptions in hand, you can explore hypotheses and ways to test those assumptions / hypotheses.
+Assumptions aren't inherently bad.
+With assumptions in hand, you can explore hypotheses and ways to test those assumptions / hypotheses.

 Poor collaboration leads to living in bubbles of assumption that isolate us from making well informed products.
 When groups of artists, engineers, strategists, people of any set of skills use the same words with different meanings or without a shared intention they only succeed in talking past one another.
 Work stagnates, users get poor experiences.